DefactoSoftware/test_dispatch/README.md

 ### Clicking on links in mails

-During the tests emails might be send that we want to integrate in our flow.
+During the tests emails might be sent that we want to integrate in our flow.
 For that there is `receive_mail/2`.
 It expects the conn as the first argument and the found email will be added to the conn as the `resp_body`.
-By using the conn for this, this can now be combined with the `click_link/4` function and "click" on the link in an email.
+Using the conn combined with the `click_link/4` function you can simulate "clicking" on the link in an email.

 ```elixir
 build_conn()